To stop execution when a memory address has been accessed, type:

 Stops the process before the access.

-In both cases the program counter will point at the offending instruction.
+In both cases the program counter will point at the accessing instruction.
 The “before” and “after” refer to the side effect.

 address-expression is any expression that can be evaluated to produce an address.
 If you give a symbolic expression, the size of the region to be watched is automatically deduced; you can override it by specifying byte-size-expression.
 You can also use nonsymbolic, typeless address expressions; in which case, the size is mandatory.

-In the following example, execution will stop execution after the memory address 0x4762 has been read
+In the following example, execution will stop execution after any of the four bytes after the memory address 0x4762 has been read

 In this example, execution will stop before the variable speed has be written to: